KrapKake/Website/_posts/2021-02-24-What-I-Learned-During-My-Time-In-Quarantine.md

 # <ins>Diversification is never bad</ins>
 Getting away from the heavier topics, let's talk about how expanding your tastes makes you a happier person.
 2 years ago, I only used to listen to metal.
 I was one of those insufferable elitists who talked trash about most pop and rap music without really listening to much of it.
 Since I had a lot of time on my hands during the quarantine, I thought, "What the hell.
 Why not?", and started listening to different genres of music.
 Looking back at this decision now, I can only wonder how many beautiful pieces of music I would not have had the chance to listen to had I not tried to diversify my tastes.
 The same goes for books, movies and virtually anything else.
 You may not like something after listening to it, and that's okay; at least you know you tried.

-[Here is some Indian metal music](https://www.youtube.com/watch?v=oYK6JU7Nx38) because I didn't know how to end this blog post :p
+[Here is some Indian metal music](https://www.youtube.com/watch?v=oYK6JU7Nx38) because I don't know how to end this blog post :p